 - A misalignment of your bite (the way your upper and lower teeth fit together) that seems to happen all of a sudden

-- A locking of the jaw when you open your mouth too widely
+- Locking of the jaw when you open your mouth too widely

 - Popping or clicking sounds when you open or close your mouth

-Although these symptoms may indicate that you’re suffering from TMJ disorder, the only definite way of knowing is be obtaining a diagnosis by your doctor or dentist.
-A medical professional can perform an examination and take X-rays to determine whether or not you do, in fact, have TMJ disorder.
+Although these symptoms may indicate that you’re suffering from TMJ disorder, the only definite way of knowing is by obtaining a diagnosis from your doctor or dentist.
+A medical professional can perform an examination and take X-rays to determine whether or not you do, in fact, have a TMJ disorder.